Admitted vs. non-admitted insurance: What’s the difference?

 When an insurance policy is admitted, it means that they are licensed by the insurance commissioner of the state in which they operate.
 This means that the commissioner has approved the rates and forms for the insurance product that is being sold to the public.

-In the end, a high-quality and stable non-admitted carrier is better than a low-quality admitted carrier.
+In the end, a high-quality and stable non-admitted insurance product is better than a low-quality admitted policy.

-As we have now established, non-admitted carriers are not necessarily a worse option than admitted carriers.
-In fact, in certain situations, admitted carriers may actually provide better coverage.
-For example, if your company needs to protect itself from high-risk events such as floods and earthquakes, admitted carriers might not be able to afford to cover such instances, while non-admitted carriers would.
+Non-admitted insurance is not necessarily a worse option than admitted insurance.
+In fact, in certain situations, non-admitted policies may actually provide better coverage.
+For example, if your company needs to protect itself from high-risk events such as floods and earthquakes, an admitted insurance provider might not be able to afford to cover such instances, while non-admitted policies would provide coverage.

 Let’s take a look at some of the main perks of non-admitted policies.

-- Cover more specific situations or higher risks: Non-admitted carriers can write policies that cover unique and more specific risks that admitted insurers won’t touch.
+- Cover more specific situations or higher risks: Non-admitted providers can write policies that cover unique and more specific risks that admitted insurers won’t touch.

-- More flexible pricing: Since non-admitted carriers don’t have to adhere to the rates prescribed by the state, the pricing of their policies is a lot more flexible, which means that non-admitted companies can fill the gaps in risk that admitted carriers can’t or won’t insure.
+- More flexible pricing: Since non-admitted policies don’t have to adhere to the state’s set rates, the pricing of their policies is generally more flexible.
+This means that non-admitted insurance can fill the gaps in risk that admitted policies can’t or won’t insure.

-- Faster processes: Since regulations are relaxed for non-admitted companies, getting covered and changing your coverage if need be often takes less time and doesn’t include the financial costs related to filing that an admitted insurer would have to charge.
+- Faster processes: Since regulations are relaxed for non-admitted companies, getting covered and changing your coverage often takes less time and won’t generally include the filing costs that an admitted insurer would have to charge.

-What are the drawbacks of a non-admitted insurance company?
+What are the drawbacks of a non-admitted insurance policy?

 The main drawback of purchasing a non-admitted policy is that you will not have the protection of the state’s guaranty fund.
 For example, if an admitted insurance company is unable to pay back a claim, the state’s guaranty fund will cover the costs, which is not the case for non-admitted companies, making them a riskier option.